goodnewsakpan/farmi/README.md

 Email: kengoon19@gmail.com
 Email: godnewsakpan123@gmail.com

-**Contribution:**
+**Goodnews Contribution:**
+- Created user-friendly dashboard layout for crop yield predictions
+- Implemented responsive design for mobile view
+- Added chart components for visualizing yield predictions
+- Resolved styling issues in plant health analysis component

+**Kenechukwu Contribution:**
 - Built mobile app
 - Fine-tuned AI prompts and models
 - Integrated Backend Infrastructures
 - Full-stack developer
-**Contribution:**
-- Built mobile app
-- Fine-tuned AI prompts and models
-- Integrated Backend Infrastructures
-- Full-stack developer

-#### PS:
+- Correct error handling in API responses for improved client communication
+- Implement RESTful API endpoints for crop yield predictions
 #### PS:
 The app size is around 48 mb due to armeabi-v7a and arm64-v8a are mearged together, just for testing purpose.
 When deployed to playstore, the size will split in half making it just 24mb each